 Programs and Services

-Chimera® (ky-MEER-ah) is a self-defense program designed for the needs of women, which emphasizes avoidance and teaches awareness, assertiveness, and physical protection skills.
+Chimera® (ky-MEER-ah) is a self-defense program designed for the needs of women, which teaches awareness, assertiveness, and physical protection skills.
 Chimera is taught by certified instructors who provide strong role models and ensure a safe space for the examination of experiences and feelings about sexual assault.
 They stress safety and confidentiality throughout all courses.

 Chimera teaches that everyone has the right and ability to protect themselves.
 All techniques are easy to learn and use, and are designed to help the defender stop the attack and escape.
 Among other things, participants learn: